 Digital services tax ('Digitalsteuer')

 On 22 October 2019, the Digital Tax Act ('Digitalsteuergesetz') was published in the Austrian Federal Law Gazette.
-Large multinational companies with a worldwide revenue of at least EUR 750 million and a yearly domestic revenue at least EUR 25 million from providing online advertising services are subject to 5% digital services tax.
+From 1 January 2020, large multinational companies with a worldwide revenue of at least EUR 750 million and a yearly domestic revenue at least EUR 25 million from providing online advertising services are subject to 5% digital services tax.

 Certain cross-border inbound movements of goods from non-EU countries trigger Austrian customs duty.
 The duty is levied according to the Austrian customs duty scheme, which is based on the EU customs duty scheme.
 It defines the customs duty tariffs, dependent on the nature of the good.